 Prepaid or Gift Cards

-While the American Express for Target prepaid card is great for easy reloads and ATM withdrawals, Visa cards have the advantage of being accepted pretty much everywhere.
-However, Visa prepaid cards tend to come with monthly fees, so I would opt for a customizable Visa card which allows you to add your kid’s name on it.
+While the Amex for Target prepaid card is great for easy reloads and ATM withdrawals, Visa cards have the advantage of being accepted pretty much everywhere.
+However, Visa prepaid cards tend to come with monthly fees, so I would opt for a customizable Visa gift card, which allows you to add your kid’s name on it.

 If you go the gift card route, be sure to take the following precautions: